 “Talk you of killing?”

-Love and passion and revenge and obsession, every thing was there in his eyes.
-It was there in my eyes too.
-I was awakened by the whispering call of my friend.
+Love, passion, revenge and obsession, every thing was there in his eyes.
+Suddenly, it was all there in my eyes too.
+Few minutes later, I was awakened by the whispering call of my friend.

 Just outside the cathedral, river Avon was flowing; as it would have always been, silent and steady.